Ackermann rejects blame for "tragic" Wauthier suicide

 But he said he had barely known the executive who blamed him in a note that he typed before taking his own life last month.

-Days later, Ackermann stepped down as chairman of Zurich Insurance ZURN.VX.
-On Thursday, he announced he would also be giving up his seat on the supervisory board of Siemens (SIEGn.DE) after losing an internal battle in July over the ousting of the German engineering giant's CEO.
+Days later, Ackermann stepped down as chairman of Zurich Insurance.
+On Thursday, he announced he would also be giving up his seat on the supervisory board of Siemens after losing an internal battle in July over the ousting of the German engineering giant's CEO.

 The moves mark a dramatic downturn in the career of the 65-year-old former Swiss army colonel, who rose to become one of Europe's most powerful bankers, leading Deutsche for a decade during the global financial crisis and euro zone debt turmoil.